The Limits of Long-Context Reasoning in Automated Bug Fixing: Comparative Analysis of Agentic and Long-Context Reasoning

-Using these long-context datasets, we evaluated two models: GPT-5-nano and Qwen3-Coder-30B-A3B, with \textit{sb-cli} \cite{qwen3technicalreport,singh2025openaigpt5card}.
-However, even on our easier 64k setting, The results were poor: Qwen3-Coder-30B-A3B achieved only a 7\% resolve rate, while GPT-5-nano solved none of the tasks.
+On our 64k setting, the results were poor: Qwen3-Coder-30B-A3B achieved only a 7\% resolve rate, while GPT-5-nano solved none of the tasks.
 We conducted qualitative analysis on the model’s outputs and revealed common failure modes.
 Many generated patches contained hallucinated information: some had incorrect line numbers in the diff header as shown in Listing \ref{lst:misaligned_patch}, while others targeted files that did not exist in the repository.
 After manually verifying that our post-processing pipeline was not the source of these errors, we conclude that single-shot prompting under genuinely long contexts exceeds the effective reasoning capacity of current LLMs for repository-scale debugging.
 While these models nominally support long context windows, our results indicate that, when faced with complex, multi-file code changes, they frequently fail to reliably synthesize and act on dispersed information, leading to hallucinated or malformed patches.
-As a result, SWE-bench is not suitable as a single-shot long-context benchmark, since failures persist even under perfect retrieval and instead reflect practical limits in current LLMs’ ability to operate at this scale.
+These findings may suggest that using specialized harnesses are critical to achieving competitive performance on SWE tasks, as seen in \cite{erdil2025swebenchskills}.
+As a result, SWE-bench is not suitable as a single-shot long-context standalone benchmark, since failures persist even under perfect retrieval and instead reflect practical limits in current LLMs’ ability to operate at this scale.